 • sigmoidoscopy.

-If there is any doubt, a special blood test is prescribed to determine the presence of an antibody titer to the causative agent of dysentery.
-Only after that the child is selected treatment.
+If any doubts arise, a special blood test is prescribed to determine the presence of antibody titers to the causative agent of dysentery.
+Only after this is treatment selected for the child.

-Children under the age of one year must be placed in a hospital.
-At an older age, treatment can be carried out at home.
-Inpatient treatment is indicated in case of diagnosing a severe form of dysentery.
+Children under the age of one year are required to be placed in a hospital.
+At older ages, treatment can be carried out at home.
+Inpatient treatment is indicated if a severe form of dysentery is diagnosed.
 Dysentery in children is treated comprehensively.
 The list of therapeutic measures includes:

-• taking antibacterial drugs and medicines that eliminate the symptoms of the disease;
+• taking antibacterial drugs and medications that eliminate the symptoms of the disease;

-In the acute period of the disease, the child must comply with bed rest.
+During the acute period of the disease, the child must remain in bed.
 Treatment of dysentery is carried out by prescribing the following groups of drugs:

 Prolonged vomiting causes dehydration and leads to electrolyte imbalance.
-This can be avoided if the child is fed with glucose-salt solutions.
+This can be avoided if the child is given glucose-saline solutions.
 These include:

 These drugs are available in powder form.
 One sachet is intended for dilution in 1 liter of water.
 In addition, chamomile infusion, apple and rice decoctions contribute to the restoration of the body.
-After completing the full course of treatment, it will be possible to avoid the recurrence of shigellosis.
+After completing the full course of treatment, relapse of shigellosis will be avoided.

-If a child is diagnosed with amoebiasis, he is placed in a hospital.
-Treatment is with antiprotozoal agents.
+If a child is diagnosed with amebiasis, he is admitted to a hospital.
+Treatment is carried out with antiprotozoal drugs.
 These include:

 A drugPhotoPrice